priyam314/NeuralStyleTransfer-App/README.md

 # Introduction

 Style Transfer is the task of composing style from one image which is *style image* over another image which is *content image*.
 Before doing style transfer using neural network the major limiting factor in this task was feature representation of content and style image for better composition.
 Lack of such representations thwarted the way to understand the semantics and separation between the two.
-With the success :heavy_check_mark: of VGG networks on ImageNet Challenge in Object Localization and Object Detection, researchers gave the style transfer a neural approach.
+With the success :heavy_check_mark: of VGG networks on ImageNet Challenge in Object Localization and Object Detection :mag: , researchers gave the style transfer a neural approach.